PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/compute_api_en.md

 ### Detailed Description

-Calculate the input in ins according to the calculation rules in compute, and store the calculation result in the register out according to the OutT type.
+Calculate the input in ins according to the calculation rules in OpFunc, and store the calculation result in the register out according to the OutT type.
 All input and output have the same dimensions.

 ### Template Parameters